dvm-bitspilani/Gambling-Mathematics/README.md

 # Gambling Mathematics

-This project was developed by the Department of Visual Media (DVM) for the APOGEE 2024 Technical Fest of BITS Pilani.
-It was used for a Math-based quiz conducted by the Mathematics Association.
+Gambling Mathematics is a project developed by the Department of Visual Media (DVM) for the APOGEE 2024 Technical Fest of BITS Pilani.
+It was utilized for a Math-based quiz conducted by the Mathematics Association.

 ## Overview

-The game involved users selecting a category and placing a bet on whether they would answer its question correctly or not.
-If they answered correctly, they received more points, otherwise, they lost points.
-The game would repeat until the user had exhausted all their points or completed all the categories.
+In this game, users select a category and place a bet on whether they will answer its corresponding question correctly.
+Based on their answer, they either gain points or lose them.
+The game continues until the user runs out of points or completes all the available categories.

 ## Tech Stack

-The project was built using ReactJS and integrates with backend-fetched randomised data through APIs provided. <br />
+The project is built using ReactJS and integrates with backend-fetched randomized data through provided APIs.
-The file structure of the project is as follows:

--   `public`: This directory contains the public assets of the project.
--   `src`: This directory contains the source code of the project.
--   `.gitignore`: This file specifies files and directories that should be ignored by Git.
--   `.prettierrc.json`: This file specifies the Prettier configuration.
--   `README.md`: This file contains the information about the project.
--   `index.html`: This file is the entry point for the ReactJS application.
--   `package-lock.json`: This file specifies the exact version of each installed npm package.
--   `package.json`: This file contains the metadata of the project and lists the dependencies.
--   `vite.config.js`: This file contains the configuration for the Vite build tool.
--   `yarn.lock`: This file specifies the exact version of each installed Yarn package.

 ## Workflow